 - slashing global emissions of carbon dioxide in half by 2030; - achieving net zero emissions (carbon emissions balanced with carbon removal from the atmosphere) by 2050; and, - removing 500-1,000 billion tons of humancaused emissions already in the atmosphere over the decades ahead.

-"The climate crisis has arrived and is accelerating faster than most scientists expected (IPCC 2018).
+accelerating faster than most scientists expected (IPCC 2018).
 It is more severe than anticipated, threatening natural ecosystems and the fate of humanity (IPCC 2019).